-- 1. Conduct an inventory of how well have you achieved your objectives. - 2.
+- 1. Conduct an inventory of how well you have achieved your objectives. - 2.
 Decide whether to grade answers to the review questions, and/or the activity from the SAB. - 3.
-Chapter Test 2 (Lessons 6, 7, and 8) is designed to assess mastery of the content as delineated in the standards and objectives.
+Chapter 2 Test (Lessons 6, 7, and 8) is designed to assess mastery of the content as delineated in the standards and objectives.

-Lesson 8 - The Founding of Pennsylvania
+Lesson 7 - The Founding of Pennsylvania

 Note: Wording for the standards for 9th grade is very similar.
-To advance the grade level of the standards, simply exchange words analyze and interpret for the words explain and describe.
+To advance the grade level of the standards, simply exchange words analyze and interpret in place of explain and describe.
 The former represents higher level thinking skills on Bloom's Taxonomy.